jek-bao-choo/datadog-ai-assisted-instrumentation/README.md

 Source courtesy: Anthropic employees' talk at DeepLearning.ai conference

+# My Writing: What I found on the internet
+There are companies who test using AI to assist in instrumentation and [the result hasn't been good](https://quesma.com/blog/introducing-otel-bench/).
+So, I'm interested to see how this commercial business makes their [AI assisted OTel instrumentation work well](https://ollygarden.com/rose).

-## ChatGPT Writing: Maintenance Recommendation
+# ChatGPT Writing: Maintenance Recommendation
 The maintenance goal is eventual consistency with Datadog documentation rather than strict real-time parity.
 SKILLS should live in a separate repository and rely on automation to track relevant upstream documentation, update curated content when changes occur, and preserve SKILLS-specific structure and annotations.
 Forking the Datadog documentation repository is unnecessary and would introduce avoidable maintenance overhead, whereas automated extraction or referencing provides better long-term sustainability.

 # ChatGPT Writing: Why SKILLS Instead of the MCP Server